Omega Cal.267 18ct Pink Gold 1959 37.5mm

 The watch has been very well cared for and after a close inspection has simply required a careful clean and a gentle polish to bring it back to its current, almost as new condition.
 The case, the case-back and bezel are all in superb condition with no marks or scratches visible to the naked eye.
 Even under high magnification, it is very hard to find any signs of wear, indicating this watch has seen very little use and has had a charmed life.
 The case is of full-thickness and has never been inscribed.

-The exterior of the case-back is correctly signed with the model ref number 709052 and with 18ct UK hallmarks.
+The exterior of the case-back is correctly signed with the serial number 709052 and 18ct UK hallmarks.